ley0x/last-beat/README.md

 ## Features

 - 🎵 **Personalized Music Stats**: Visualize your top albums, artists, and tracks over time with beautiful, interactive charts.
 - 📈 **Music Taste Evolution**: Explore your listening history and trends using data from [Last.fm](https://www.last.fm/api#getting-started).
-Spotify, Deezer, and Apple Music will be supported soon.
-- 🖼️ **Topsters**: Create stunning posters of your top albums or artists to celebrate your music journey.
+- 🏆 **Topsters**: Create stunning posters of your top albums or artists to celebrate your music journey.
-- 📝 **Lyrics Cards**: Turn your favorite song lyrics into customizable, shareable cards.
+- ✏️ **Lyrics Cards**: Turn your favorite song lyrics into customizable, shareable cards.
-- **AOTY** : Showcase your most memorable albums per year.
+- 🗓️ **AOTY** : Showcase your most memorable albums per year.
-- **Covers download** : Download your favorite artists' covers.
+- 📸 **Covers download** : Download your favorite artists' covers.
-- **Image generator** : Generate beautiful images for your music tierlists.
+- 🖼️ **Image generator** : Generate beautiful images for your music tierlists.

----

-## Demo

-Coming soon!
+> Spotify, Deezer, and Apple Music will be supported soon.

 ---